leiberbertel/leiberbertel/README.md

 - 👀 I’m interested in full-stack development

-- 🌱 I’m currently learning C# y PHP
+- 🌱 I’m currently learning Angular and Spring Boot

 - 💞️ I’m looking to collaborate on Code